Likaatri/wasteland-3-savegame-decoder/README.md

  2. In save_extract.py: Replace filename (without .xml ending) and uncomment loadfile().
  3. Run the python script.
 A decoded file _SAVEGAMENAME_.xml_editable is created.
- 4. Edit _SAVEGAMENAME_.xml_editable
+ 4. Edit _SAVEGAMENAME_.xml_editable.
- 5. In save_extract.py: comment out loadfile() and uncomment savefile()
+ 5. In save_extract.py: comment out loadfile() and uncomment savefile().
- 6. Run the script again, which creates SAVEGAMENAME_.xml_new
+ 6. Run the script again, which creates _SAVEGAMENAME_.xml_new.
- 7. Replace the original save file with this new file (make a backup first)
+ 7. Replace the original save file with this new file (make a backup first).

 ## Credits